kcook98765/plugin.video.librarygenie/DATABASE_SCHEMA.md

 - IMDb is the primary identifier for portability (`imdbnumber` field in `media_items`).
 - All fallbacks (TMDb, title/year, season/episode, artist/track) are secondary.
 - Schema designed for **resilience** (recovery after Kodi crash, portable export/import).
-- Kodi favorites are mapped to media_items via library_movie_id for integration with lists.
+- Kodi favorites are mapped to media_items via media_item_id for integration with lists.
 - The main table for media storage is `media_items`, not `library_movie`.
 - Database is created fresh on first startup with complete schema.
 - Migration framework preserved for future incremental updates.